marcoshmendes/witchcraft/README.md

 - **Synchronization**: Ensure the new audio aligns perfectly with the original video.
 - **Seamless Output**: Replace the original audio track in the video with the newly generated dubbed audio.

+## How It Works

-Steps to Automagically Dub Videos with AI
+### Steps to Automagically Dub Videos with AI

-Transcription with Timestamps
+1. **Transcription with Timestamps**

-Extract speech from the video and generate a timestamped transcription.
+   - Extract speech from the video and generate a timestamped transcription.

-API Used: OpenAI Whisper
+   - **API Used**: OpenAI Whisper

-Translate the Transcription
+2. **Translate the Transcription**

-Translate the transcribed text into the target language.
+   - Translate the transcribed text into the target language.

-API Used: OpenAI GPT models for high-quality translation
+   - **API Used**: OpenAI GPT models for high-quality translation

-Text-to-Speech (TTS)
+3. **Text-to-Speech (TTS)**

-Generate new audio from the translated transcription.
+   - Generate new audio from the translated transcription.

-API Used: OpenAI TTS (or other advanced TTS APIs for specific languages)
+   - **API Used**: OpenAI TTS (or other advanced TTS APIs for specific languages)

-Synchronize the Voice with the Video
+4. **Synchronize the Voice with the Video**

-Align the newly generated audio with the video’s original timings to ensure proper synchronization.
+   - Align the newly generated audio with the video’s original timings to ensure proper synchronization.

-Tools: FFmpeg for timing alignment and adjustments
+   - **Tools**: FFmpeg for timing alignment and adjustments

-Replace Original Audio with Generated Audio
+5. **Replace Original Audio with Generated Audio**

-Replace the original video’s audio with the newly generated and synchronized dubbed audio, keeping the video content intact.
+   - Replace the original video’s audio with the newly generated and synchronized dubbed audio, keeping the video content intact.

-Tools: FFmpeg
+   - **Tools**: FFmpeg

 ## Installation